ayodejimb/Geometric_Deep_Behavioral_Analysis/README.md

 <img src="samples/combine.gif" style="width:100%; height:auto;">

 ## Packages and Dependencies
-- For packages and dependencies, first create an enviroment using Python, activate the enviroment and run "pip install -r requirements.txt"
+- For packages and dependencies, first create an enviroment using Python, activate the enviroment and run `pip install -r requirements.txt`

 ## Data Preparation
 - In the **data_preparation** folder contains the files for preparing the pose skeleton files before feeding them to the geometric deep framework.
 Our preparation scripts follow this order: <br>  <br>